 The message includes a pre-primary authorization key (Encrypted pre-Pak).
 The pre-Pak shall be encrypted with terminal 1 public key.

-The pre-PAK shall be encrypted with terminal 1 public key.
 The received Random number is returned from the PKMv2 RSA-Request message, along with a random number supplied by the sending terminal, thus enabling assurance of key liveness.

 The primary authorization key will be used to generate keys to encrypt all traffic from terminal 2 to terminal 1.